Limited-slip differential: Geared LSD

-Unlike other friction-based LSD designs that combine a common spider gear "open" differential in combination with friction materials that inhibit differentiation, the torque sensing design is a unique type of differential, with torque bias inherent in its design, not as an add-on.
-Torque bias is only applied when needed, and does not inhibit differentiation.
-The result is a true differential that does not bind up like LSD and locking types, but still gives increased power delivery under many road conditions.
+Unlike other friction-based LSD designs that combine a common spider gear "open" differential in combination with spring-loaded friction components that inhibit differentiation, the torque bias sensing design is inherent in its design, not as an add-on, but is still an LSD type (a design is selected which has inefficient gearing).
+The result is a differential that does not bind up like some LSD types and locking ones, but still gives increased power delivery under many road conditions.